mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

-The problem only arises if you create the counter outside the component initialization phase:
+The problem only arises if you create the counter outside the component initialization phase (in a separate module, or inside of an event handler):

 ```ts:counter.svelte.ts
 export const counter = new Counter(0)